khushising0604/Croissant/README.md

 2. Change the content to your own
 3. Host on your preferred platform (I've used Vercel for this website)

-## Feedback
-If you have any feedback, please reach out to me at [
-	arhammusheer@gmail.com](mailto:arhammusheer@gmail.com).
-I'd love to hear your thoughts.
-If you have a feature request, please open an issue and I'll try to implement it as soon as possible.

-Also, If you have a major feature which you have implemented, please open a PR and I'll be happy to review and merge it.

 If you liked this project, please give it a ⭐️ on Github.